Trumbull Health Department

 Fact Sheet from the Connecticut Department of Public Health

 Having a Tick Tested for Lyme Disease: The Health Department accepts ticks at our office, which we send for testing to the State of Connecticut Agricultural Experiment Station.
-They will test the tick to see if it carries the spirochete that causes Lyme Disease.
+They will test the tick to see if it carries the spirochetes that cause Lyme Disease, Anaplasmosis, and Babesiosis.
 Please note: The CT Agricultural Experiment Station only tests engorged deer ticks.

 Trumbull Health Department